 Your children's age can help you determine how much of the news, if any, is appropriate for them to view.

-- Young, school-aged children - Your young children may not be able to differentiate between fantasy and reality.
-Depending on your children's personality, they might believe that the images on the news are "make believe," that they are responsible, or that they may soon be the victims of a similar situation.
+- Young, school-aged children - Young children may not be able to differentiate between fantasy and reality.
+Depending on your children's personality, they might believe that the images on the news are "make believe," that they are responsible or that they may soon be the victims of a similar situation.
 Assure your children that they are not responsible, and that the tragic event happened far away.

 - Adolescents - Teens can understand and talk about the events on the news.
 Help further your teen's comprehension of an event by having a casual discussion and asking and answering questions.

 You know your children better than anyone and may best understand what they can handle when it comes to news coverage.
 Besides simply limiting or monitoring what your children watch, consider the following suggestions for media exposure.

 - Watch the news with your children - Once your children are old enough, watch the news together.
 This will help you understand how much they know.

 - Avoid watching the news over and over - You may want to learn as much as possible about a developing story, especially one that my affect a deployed loved one, but repeat exposure to disturbing facts and images can be upsetting to your children at any age.

 - Talk about what you see on the news - Give your children your full attention and allow time for questions and for them to express feelings.